top of page

 I started this Hike at Rydal Hall after spending the night at their fantastic campsite (See my review here if you fancy a 'nearly' wild camp).
 You can also pay to park for the day, which costs £10, where you get a £5 voucher to spend in the tea room, which I highly recommend after this hike.

-Turn right out of the Hall, and take the easy-to-follow path up Nab Scar, where you can get breathtaking scenery over Rydal Water and Windermere and views across to The Langdales.
+Turn right out of the Hall and take the easy-to-follow path up Nab Scar, where you can get breathtaking scenery over Rydal Water and Windermere and views across to The Langdales.
 It's pretty steep, but there are reasonable steps that lead the way, and the views make it more than worth it.
 Once up Nab Scar, there is a lovely area where you can sit and take in the views.

 Heading towards Heron Pike seems less steep than getting up Nab Scar.
-The path is good, and there are cairns every now and then, so you don't need to worry about getting lost.
+The path is good, and there are cairns now and then, so you don't need to worry about getting lost.
 On a clear day, the view up here is sensational; honestly, you may not want to leave.

 You then go straight along Rydal Fell, which takes you to Great Rigg.
 If you want to tick off another Wainright, Stone Arthur, there is a clear path just before Great Rigg that will take you down to the summit; be warned, you'll have to walk back up, though.